OCTRI/ember-i18next/README.md

 To initialize the i18next library, call the i18n service's `initLibraryAsync` method.
 This method returns a promise that resolves when the library finishes initializing, so if you call it in one of the model hook methods (`beforeModel`, `model`, `afterModel`), the application will enter the loading substate until i18next is initialized.
 The application route may be a good place to do this.

+#### Handling Initialization Errors

-By default, this addon catch errors and display a warning in console.
-If you want to catch errors when initializing i18next, set `rejectError` option to true.
+By default, this addon will catch any initialization errors and display a warning in the console.
+If you want to catch and handle the errors, set the `rejectError` option to true and handle the errors in a `catch` block.

 ```javascript
 // app/routes/application.js